 “Life shrinks or expands in proportion to one’s courage.”

 What is your proudest personal accomplishment (other than participating in this pageant)?

 One of my recent proudest accomplishments was uniting the Ottawa community to raise funds and awareness for vulnerable children and mothers in Lebanon.
 Within a short time frame and as a new resident to the city, I was able to raise over $30,000 for SOS Children’s Villages and was only possible through the community and Embassy’s support.
 For the first time, we have built a direct relationship between SOS Canada and SOS Lebanon and a long-term project that will empower vulnerable mothers and children towards reaching their dreams.
 As a devoted SOS Ambassador, I will continue working with my community and both countries and hopefully build another village one day!

 “If you want to go fast, go alone.
 If you want to go far, go together.”

 What is the most interesting or unique thing that has ever happened to you and/or what is the most interesting thing about you?

 I was once on the other side of the pageant world.
 I was the National Director for Miss Emigrant Canada and trained bright young women for months to compete for the title.
 From mentoring them, to hiring the judges, to designing the program for the competition night, it was incredible to see all the work it takes to create such a memorable and impactful experience for the participants and for the community.

-An interesting thing about me is that I have endless amounts of energy, often compared to the energizer bunny (I often move like one too)!
+An interesting thing about me is that I have endless amounts of energy, often compared to the energizer bunny (they say I often move like one too *eyeroll*)!
 I am always on the go, whether it is diving into my next adventure, or planning my next trip, I thrive in a dynamic environment and feel exhilarated when working on various initiatives.